Russian gas flows are replaced by propaganda pipeline

 The strategy may also be case of damage limitation exercise in anticipation of an unfavourable verdict for Russia from investigations in Denmark, Germany and Sweden.

-The reversal that Putin suffered in the UN Security Council could be just the opening encounter in a new set of challenges to come from Moscow.
+The reversal that Russia suffered in the UN Security Council could be just the opening encounter in a new set of challenges to come from Moscow.

 (This is an Upstream opinion article).